TodePond/SandPond/README.md

 * ADD VR SUPPORT.

 ## Done
+* Invert how axes work to match T2Tile project. ✔️ 10.10.19
 * Implement Conway's game of life in 2D and 3D. ❌ I tried it and it was rubbish because the randomness of the machine stopped it working 09.10.19
 * Support custom output arguments. ✔️ 09.10.19
 * Support multi-line functions in TodeSplat. ✔️ 09.10.19